The Ideal Photo

-A drawing containing two subjects may be possible even if the two subjects are in seperate drawings.
+A drawing containing two subjects may be possible even if the two subjects are in separate photos.
 Having a photo of them together is useful to have as reference to size differences etc. Ideally the separate photos should be taken from the same level and under the same lighting conditions.

 A mock up can be made if more than one subject is to be drawn from separate photos.

-For all animals, take as many photos as possible as this will give more options to chose the best photo to work from.
+For all animals, take as many photos as possible as this will give more options to choose the best photo to work from.

 In an ideal horse photograph, the horse should look attentive with ears forward so an assistant may provide useful to encourage the right expression from the horse.
 Not having a mouthful of hay is also a bonus!

-In the above examples, the picture on the left would make a good portrait.
+In the above examples, the first picture would make a good portrait.
 The pose and the expression are good, there are no large areas of shadow causing a loss of detail but there is enough contrast so that the portrait will not look flat.
 The horse also fills a large part of the frame so there is lots of detail to work from.

-The picture on the right however would not make a good portrait.
+The second picture however would not make a good portrait.
 The photo is taken from head on, and although the horse has her ears pricked, her eyes are nearly shut and she appears to be chewing!

 Dogs and Cats